luisosorio3214/SQL-Projects/Ben's Pizzeria/README.md

   <ol>
     <li>Wants to be able to know when it’s time to order new stock</li>
     <li>
-      To do this we’re going to need more information about
+      To do this we’re going to need more information about:
       <ol>
         <li>What ingredients go into each pizza</li>
         <li>Their quantity based on the size of the pizza</li>